-- (a) the information available to you about your accounts through our telephone, internet or mobile banking service is always up to date; - (b) you will have 24 hours a day, 7 days per week, access to telephone, internet or mobile banking; - (c) data you transmit via telephone, internet or mobile banking is totally secure.
+- 10.1.
+We do not warrant that: - a. the information available to you about your accounts through our home banking service is always up to date; - b. you will have 24 hours a day, 7 days per week, access to telephone banking or internet banking. - c. data you transmit via telephone banking or internet banking is totally secure.